 Approximately half of Americans distrust national news to the point that they believe news organizations are intentionally seeking to misinform their audiences, according to a survey conducted by Gallup and the Knight Foundation.

-This year, 10 public relations students from the College of Media, Communication and Information are helping to combat this concerning trend as part of the annual Bateman Case Study Competition—which is organized by the Public Relations Student Society of America.
+This year, two teams of public relations students from the College of Media, Communication and Information helped combat this concerning trend as part of the annual Bateman Case Study Competition—which is organized by the Public Relations Student Society of America.

-The senior students are competing against more than 70 other schools nationwide on a campaign for the News Literacy Project, which seeks to promote critical evaluation of the media and dissuade misinformation from spreading.
+The campaigns were for the News Literacy Project, which seeks to promote critical evaluation of the media and dissuade misinformation from spreading.

 Before executing their plans, False Creative and The Daily He(a)rd conducted research to understand what the perceived problems are with misinformation, the best ways to reach their target audiences and more.